 Studies show that people tend to sleep better on vacation.
 This may be due to the fact that vacations disrupt the factors that contribute to poor sleep, including demands placed on you by your workplace and social commitments.
 If you can’t sleep because you have a lot on your mind, vacations offer a chance for you to put aside those problems and sleep peacefully.

 Productivity goes hand in hand with burnout.
 If you’re feeling overworked and burnt out at work, then you’re not going to be very productive.
 Taking time away from work to recharge and reduce your stress levels, in turn, increases your on the job productivity when you return.

 Studies show that productivity can increase even after a quick weekend getaway, with more enhanced benefits seen with longer vacation time.

 A vacation also gets you out of your normal day-to-day routine and can spur creativity.
-Sometimes a creative mindset is the just the ticket to help you solve a work-related problem, thereby making you more productive when you return.
+Sometimes a creative mindset is just the ticket to help you solve a work-related problem, thereby making you more productive when you return.

 4. Your heart is happier

 The Government of Canada states heart disease is the second leading cause of death in Canada.
 That’s a scary statistic, but studies indicate that you can reduce your risk of dying from heart disease, simply by taking a vacation.
 Yes, you read that right.

 A study conducted by Air New Zealand in partnership with former NASA scientists concluded that going on vacation lowered travellers’ heart rates by more than four percent!